 Step Two: Start Your Application

-Step Three: Study The Law Portion Using either the Sales or Broker QBank
+Step Three: Study The Law Portion Using the Sales QBank

 Step Four: Check on Your State of Florida Application Status